ramonpzg/strawberry_leafs/README.md

 # Strawberry Decease Detection App

-The main objective of this project is to create an application that can be used to detect deceases in strawberry leaves.
-It includes,
+## Objective

+There are two objectives for this project, one is to create a machine learning model that detects deceases in strawberry leaves, and another is create an application that takes in pictures, runs them through the model, and provides a prediction to the user if the leaf has a decease or not.
+The project includes,
 - The training code
 - Pointers to the data
 - Pointers to the model